-Want to see what’s inside?
+Want to see what’s inside this savory soda bread?

 Dried fruit stuff!
 I think I see regular raisins, golden raisins, apricots, and somethings else unidentifiable.
 You can just use raisins if you want, but I saw this “dried fruit medley” in the bulk food section and just couldn’t help myself.
 They look like little jewels.